Frequently Asked Questions

 Applicants can view their final decision by logging into their Application Status Page.

 I have been admitted to Bates.
 How do I make my enrollment deposit?

 You can submit your enrollment deposit through your Application Status Page.
 You can also mail your enrollment deposit to Lindholm House at: 23 Campus Avenue, Lewiston, ME 04240.
-If you have any questions regarding your deposit, please email your regional admission officer and we will respond as soon as we return from the break on Jan.
-2.
+If you have any questions regarding your deposit, please email your regional admission officer.

 I have some questions that are very specific to me and my application.
 Who should I reach out to?